mustafakadi/header_adder/README.md

 # Header Adder

+Header Adder is a simple shell application that solves the header dependency issues in C source files.
+In complex systems that are developed with C, when a new header dependency is added to another C header file, it is pain to add that header file to those all C source files that includes the dependant header file one by one.
+Header Adder simply adds the given headers to all of the C source files that include the dependant header.

 ### Essential Components :
 ### ----------------------
 - These components are needed to compile and run the code